BlindGuard/dexcom-g6-reader/README.md

 ### Hardware

 This project was created on and for the ESP-WROOM-32 SoC.
+It is intended to read glucose levels from a [Dexcom G6 transmitter](https://www.dexcom.com/g6-cgm-system).

 ### Prerequisites